Anti-Litter and Illegal Dumping FAQs

 Illegal dumping is a costly crime of convenience that negatively affects both local residents and all Pittsburgh taxpayers.
 While properly disposing of the waste material would cost the dumper on average $60 per ton, the amount of effort it takes to clean up a dump site after the fact costs on average $600 per ton!
 These clean-up efforts takes away from using these funds and resources on other valuable DPW work, like filling potholes, emptying refuse cans, maintaining our parks, etc.

 Illegally dumped material is a risk to public health, and pollutes surrounding wildlife, environment, and our iconic waterways.
-The blight of dumping reduces quality of life for residents, encourages further dumping, littering and other crimes, and decreases property value.
+The blight of dumping reduces quality of life and property values for residents, while also futher encouraging additional dumping, littering and other crimes.

 Illegal dumping can result in fines of up to $10,000.